Sunday, April 29, 2012

 The guys getting ready to barbeque burgers and brauts

 • Designated Swap Area Set-up - Most swaps are set up with everyone's things kept in their own separate little space.
 You don't have to provide tables though it is nice if you have them to provide.
-Seeds are usually set up on a table under cover with extra envelopes so people can take a bit of this or that seed home with them.
+I did a swap once with plants set up in categories instead of by owners...it worked great too and helped folks in making their choices.
+Just be sure if you do it this way that everyone is on board with it.
+Some swappers are rather persnickety about such things and like to keep control of their stash.

 The main swap area out and cruising swappers

-• Have Name Tags - We love to hate them but at swaps they are very handy since you will have a lot of strangers meeting each other for the first time.
+• Name Tags - We love to hate them but at swaps they are very handy since you will have a lot of strangers meeting each other for the first time.

 • Provide extra tags and marking pens - They don't have to be fancy just whatever you have that people can mark their plants with should they need to...and someone always needs to.